aminlimbu/product-informations/README.md

 ---
 - Mongoose database added
 - Seed file created
-- Products displayed in the catalogue page from the database
+- Products displayed on the catalogue page from the database
 - views updated